Pinal County Sheriff's Office

 Formed in 1875, the Pinal County Sheriff's Office (PCSO) is the 3rd largest sheriff's office in Arizona, serving unincorporated areas of Pinal County, Arizona.
 PCSO provides patrol services, criminal investigation, search and rescue services, and operates the county jail.
-PCSO's annual budget is nearly 40 million dollars annually, which covers all aspects of the Sheriff’s Office, including the Detention Center.
+PCSO's annual budget is nearly $40 million dollars annually, which covers all aspects of the Sheriff’s Office, including the Detention Center.
 There are nearly 500 employees within the department, 220 are patrol deputies.
 PCSO is headquartered in Florence, AZ.
 The current Sheriff is Ross Teeple, elected in November, 2024.

 Patrol Bureau

 Pinal County covers 5,374 square miles and is approximately the size of Connecticut.
-The county is divided into two Regions.
-The Patrol Bureau is overseen by a Captain and 3 Lieutenants.
+The county is divided into four Regions.
+The Patrol Bureau is overseen by a Captain and 4 Lieutenants.

-Region A, or Adam Region, comprises the unincorporated community of San Tan Valley, Gold Canyon, and some areas of Queen Creek.
+Region A, or Adam Region, comprises the newly incorporated town of San Tan Valley.
+Law Enforcement services are on a contract basis between the Town and The Sheriffs Office.
+This contract took effect July 1, 2026 This region is the area covered within the towns’ actual boundaries.

-Region B, or Baker Region, covers the eastern half of the county including the areas of Arizona City, Stanfield, Saddlebrooke, Oracle, and San Manuel.
+Region B, or Baker Region, covers the south eastern half of the county including the areas of Saddlebrooke, Oracle, and San Manuel.
+They also routinely support the Towns of Mammoth and Kearny Police departments.

+Region C, or Charlie Region, Covers the western and southwestern half's of the county including areas of Red Rock, Arizona City, Stansfield, Hidden Valley, and the incorporated areas of Eloy, Casa Grande, and Maricopa.

+Region D, or David Region, Covers the central and northern parts of the county.
+They patrol the unincorporated areas of San Tan Valley and Queen Creek, Florence, and Coolidge for the central area, and Apache Junction, Gold Canyon, Queen Valley, Superior, and Top of the World to the north.